Asian shares decline on Wall Street losses, rate worries

-TOKYO — Asian shares were mostly lower Wednesday, as pessimism prevailed about higher interest rates ahead and Wall Street shares fell for the fourth straight week.
+TOKYO — Asian shares were mostly lower Wednesday, as pessimism prevailed about higher interest rates ahead and Wall Street continued a late-summer slump.

-Shares fell in early trading in Tokyo, Sydney, South Korea and Hong Kong, but were little changed in Shanghai.
-Oil prices fell, while the Japanese yen continued to decline against the U.S. dollar to nearly 144 yen.
+Shares fell in Tokyo, Sydney, South Korea and Hong Kong, but were little changed in Shanghai.
+Oil prices fell, while the Japanese yen continued to decline against the U.S. dollar to about 144 yen.

 "The mood in markets is defensive ahead of key central bank decisions," said Anderson Alves at ActivTrades.